Wedding Day Advice : A Wedding Photographer's Guide for Couples

 Bride & Groom Preparation

 If you have any gifts, try to save them till we arrive so we can capture real reactions.
-We won’t ask you to reenact these parts of the day as we love to keep things flowing and try to keep true to documenting natural moment as they happen.
+We won’t ask you to reenact these parts of the day as we love to keep things flowing and try to keep true to a documentary wedding photographer and videographer‘s ethos of capturing natural moments as they happen.

 Dress & Shoes

 Brides to Be – If you are wearing a wedding dress make a plan for getting into it.
-The morning can go a lot quicker than you imagine, so to avoid the last minute rushing around, give yourself some ample time.
+The morning can go a lot quicker than you imagine, so to avoid the last-minute rushing around, give yourself some ample time.
 Especially if you’re expecting portraits at this point.
-But don’t worry as we’ll get plenty of photos of you in your dress (and grooms in their suits) during the afternoon portraits.
+But don’t worry as we’ll get plenty of photos and coverage of you in your dress (and grooms in their suits) during the afternoon portraits.

 Clean & Tidy